awesomeeng/awesome-log/README.md

 ## Setup

 It is best if you configure AwesomeLog at the top of your application.
-We recommened you do this immediately near the top of your main file.
+We recommened you do this immediately near the top of your main node entry point.

 Setup has three steps: